 Are there any special requirements? (e.g lip synch to video, music composed/added, sound effects etc?)

 Script preparation (pronunciation, annotation etc)

-Professional, noise-free recording using broadcast quality Neumann mic and Grace Design preamp
+Professional, noise-free recording using broadcast quality Neumann mic and GML 2032 preamp

 Quality control (proof-listening)